 - A family crisis, such as a death or divorce

-- An accident or trauma (this includes bed-wetting)
+- An accident or a traumatic event (this includes bedwetting)

-The main thing to keep in mind is there is no definite answer behind why; other than the fact children are learning and developing control over their bladders.
-Whether there’s one cause, or multiple causes, what needs to be focused on is the child and their health.
+Keep in mind that there is no definite answer behind what causes bedwetting.
+Other than the fact children are learning and developing control over their bladders.
+Whether there’s one cause or multiple, the main focus is the child and their health.
 Children understand this can be a very stressful moment in their lives.
 What they don’t want is more stress on themselves.

 Can medications help?